Lennox Berkeley: Biography

-He worked for the BBC during the Second World War, where he met his future wife, Elizabeth Freda Bernstein (1923-2016) whom he married on 14 December 1946.
-Together they had three sons; their eldest son Michael Berkeley, Baron Berkeley of Knighton, is also a composer, and their youngest son is the photographer Nick Berkeley.
+He worked for the BBC during the Second World War, where he met his future wife, Elizabeth Freda Bernstein (1923–2016) whom he married on 14 December 1946.
+Together they had three sons: their eldest son Michael Berkeley, Baron Berkeley of Knighton, is also a composer, and their youngest son is the photographer Nick Berkeley.

 He wrote several piano works for the pianist Colin Horsley, who commissioned the Horn Trio and some piano pieces, and gave the first performances and/or made the premier recordings of a number of his works, including his third Piano Concerto (1958).

 He was Professor of Composition in the Royal Academy of Music from 1946 to 1968.
-His students included Richard Rodney Bennett, David Bedford, Richard Stoker, Clive Strutt, John Tavener and Brian Ferneyhough.
+His students included Richard Rodney Bennett, David Bedford, Adam Pounds, Richard Stoker, Clive Strutt, John Tavener and Brian Ferneyhough.
 Ferneyhough felt that he learned nothing from Berkeley because of the gap between their musical conceptions, remembering him as "a notably urbane and well-meaning presence" whose "Nadia Boulenger [sic] influenced gallic aesthetics were completely unable to deal with my compositional needs."

 1954 saw the premiere of his first opera, Nelson, at Sadler's Wells.
-He was knighted in 1974 and from 1977–83 was President of the Cheltenham Festival.
+He was knighted in 1974 and from 1977 to 1983 was President of the Cheltenham Festival.

 He resided at 8 Warwick Avenue, London, from 1947 until his death in 1989.
 On 20 March 1990 a memorial service was held for him at Westminster Cathedral, London.